emiago/diagox/README.md

 > Project is free to use, but although used and tested in many scenarios, it is considered still experimental.

-> **NOT Open Source** in standard way.
-If interested to use this tool/service and supporting development, you can get latest updates, roadmap, code details.
-For all this you can contact me on
+> **NOT Open Source** in a standard way.
+If you are interested to use this tool/service, providing feedback and supporting development, more direct collaboration can be made.
+This will get you latest updates, roadmap, code details and more.
+For all of this you can contact me on
 [mail](mailto:emirfreelance91@gmail.com)